 Your recruitment team has a pretty obvious goal: source, hire and retain the best talent that will grow with and support the company.
 What isn’t so obvious is just how that team gets to the end goal.
 There isn’t a simple, one-size fits all answer, but there are solid solutions to common problems and barriers.
 We used to turn to multiple tools to hire and manage our teams, but this often proves inefficient.
 Gone are the days where siloed solutions effectively stand on their own.

 Recruiters and hiring managers need the ability to get a holistic view of their entire workforce in one place.
 From there, leaders should be able to interact and guide that workforce to success.
-An effective talent management solution must include these 4 pillars.
+An effective talent management solution must include these 4 pillars: role management, competencies, goal tracking and alignment, and tools for employee engagement.
+To optimize your talent management system, you’ll need to fully understand how they all fit together.

 Four Pillars of End-to-End Talent Management Solutions